o3o3o/django-fakeredis/README.md

 ## Why use it?

 I have experienced many times to find bugs which is caused by mutiple fakeredis instances in tests.
-We just want to use fakerredis like redis with one redis-server and different connections.
+We just want to use fakerredis like redis with one redis-server and different connections and can debug with MONITOR command in redis

 ### Features: